 Rosacea is a chronic skin condition that primarily affects the face, particularly the cheeks, nose, chin, and forehead.
 It is characterised by redness, inflammation, and visible blood vessels, with symptoms that can vary from person to person.
 The cause of rosacea is unclear, but it's believed to result from a mix of genetic, environmental, and immune factors.
 Understanding the nature of this condition is crucial for those seeking effective management and treatment options.

-Rosacea is a long-term inflammatory skin condition that causes redness and a rash, typically on the nose and cheeks.
-In some cases, it may also affect the eyes, leading to symptoms such as redness, itching, and watery discharge.
-The symptoms of rosacea can be intermittent, with many individuals experiencing flare-ups triggered by various factors.
-This includes sun exposure, emotional stress, and certain foods or drinks.
-Recognising the signs and symptoms of rosacea is essential for prompt diagnosis and appropriate treatment.
+Rosacea is a long-term skin condition that causes redness and rashes, mostly on the nose and cheeks.
+Sometimes, it can also affect the eyes, causing redness, itching, and watery discharge.
+The symptoms come and go, with flare-ups triggered by things like sun exposure, stress, and certain foods or drinks.
+Identifying the symptoms early is important for getting the right diagnosis and treatment.

 Category | Details |